dcernst/dcernst.github.io/teaching/mat441s19/index.md

 </div>

 ## Welcome ##
-Welcome to the course web page for the Fall 2018 manifestation of MAT 411: Introduction to Abstract Algebra at [Northern Arizona University](http://nau.edu).
+Welcome to the course web page for the Spring 2019 manifestation of MAT 441: Introduction to Topology at [Northern Arizona University](http://nau.edu).

 <div class="row">
   <div class="col-xs-12 col-sm-6">